 The IIHF is the first international sport organization to use the concept of green sport equipment for such a campaign together with WADA.
 Other federations are also being encouraged to adopt the idea to promote the spirit of sport without doping.

-The opening game in May 2010 was the first time in IIHF history that pucks of another colour than black have been used.
+It was the first time in IIHF history that pucks of another colour than black have been used.